-A month-long job, involving a journey of close to eight hundred miles, (most of which they had to walk, the closest gate was gucking Valenbrook), bribes, forged documents, trips through secret passages, a fight with bandits in the Raskul woods, raiders when they tried to cross the Moutcur river and an Ogre along the Hourn highlands, numerous close calls, and one of the most twisted supply networks Reez ever had to fashion and it was all going to end up a big fat failure because of a wall.
+A month-long job, involving a journey of close to eight hundred miles, (most of which they had to walk, the closest gate was gucking Valenbrook), bribes, forged documents, trips through secret passages, a fight with bandits in the Raskul woods, raiders when they tried to cross the Moutcur river, numerous close calls, and one of the most twisted supply networks Reez ever had to fashion and it was all going to end up a big fat failure because of a wall.

 Reez the orc, Ghets captain, and sore loser, was standing on a hill next to the get-a-way wagons.
 She was starting at a ridiculously long wall that encircled a manor house and it’s accompany farm and pasture lands.
 The manor house, by the way, had far more appropriate sized gate around it too.

 Elise the elf, one of Reez’s Ghets, and a friend, was leaning on her spear sighing.
 “See the wall?
 Guess, we’re like not getting that return bonus, or whatever.”